District-wide Volunteer Tutor Training

 - Support Student Learning through the Library (K-12)

 - Positive Behavior Support Strategies (K-5 & 6-12)

 No pre-registration is required for the training workshop.
 Volunteer tutors can register on the day of the training, and a specific training schedule will be provided at that time.

 The Culturally Responsive Volunteer

 A workshop series designed to help MMSD volunteers develop more meaningful student/tutor relationships.
 This is a two-part workshop series presented once each semester.
-Part one of the series, presented at the Volunteer Tutor Training is designed to give the attendees exposure to the ideas and concepts of identities and implicit bias.
+Part one of the series is designed to give the attendees exposure to the ideas and concepts of identities and implicit bias.
 Part two of this series will allow attendees to explore these concepts in greater context.
 Attendance at both sessions is encouraged, but not a requirement.